E-learning and LMS blog articles

 Moodle has maintained its popularity by keeping it simple for users; although it’s a powerful LMS with a great deal of functionality and wide range of features, it’s not complicated to manage.
 This is particularly true for customisation of the platform, a task that can be challenging or even costly with other LMSs.
 As Moodle is open source, admins can easily modify the appearance of their site to keep it in line with their branding by changing elements such as the colours, theme, logo, font and much more.

-3. Moodle’s global community
+3. Moodle has a global support community

 Although Moodle is regarded as easy to use, there will naturally be times where users of the platform are unsure how to use certain features or solve problems.
 For newer or less popular LMSs, this can pose as a real issue particularly for those who have chosen to self-host their platform as users may find it difficult to find an answer to their problem.
 On the other hand, as a long standing and well established LMS, Moodle users will benefit from a wealth of available resources and help forums or videos available by tapping into Moodle’s global community of users.